 Conflict in the workplace throws a wrench into the works when team members aren’t on the same page.
+This is where inclusive hiring comes into play.
 In the worst cases, they may form silos that hold back the efficiency of your organization.

 You can achieve inclusive hiring by: